-All statements other than statements of historical fact included in this Annual Report on Form 10-K including, without limitation, statements regarding our financial position, business strategy and the plans and objectives of management for future operations, are forward looking statements.
-When used in this Annual Report on Form 10-K, words such as "may," "should," "could," "would," "expect," "plan," "anticipate," "believe," "estimate," "continue," or the negative of such terms or other similar expressions, as they relate to us or our management, identify forward looking statements.
+All statements other than statements of historical fact included in this Amendment No. 2 to the Annual Report on Form 10-K/A including, without limitation, statements regarding our financial position, business strategy and the plans and objectives of management for future operations, are forward looking statements.
+When used in this Amendment No. 2 to the Annual Report on Form 10-K/A, words such as "may," "should," "could," "would," "expect," "plan," "anticipate," "believe," "estimate," "continue," or the negative of such terms or other similar expressions, as they relate to us or our management, identify forward looking statements.
 Factors that might cause or contribute to such a discrepancy include, but are not limited to, those described in our other SEC filings.
 Such forward looking statements are based on the beliefs of management, as well as assumptions made by, and information currently available to, our management.
 No assurance can be given that results in any forward-looking statement will be achieved and actual results could be affected by one or more factors, which could cause them to differ materially.
-The cautionary statements made in this Annual Report on Form 10-K should be read as being applicable to all forward-looking statements whenever they appear in this Annual Report.
+The cautionary statements made in this Amendment No. 2 to the Annual Report on Form 10-K/A should be read as being applicable to all forward-looking statements whenever they appear in this Annual Report.
 For these statements, we claim the protection of the safe harbor for forward-looking statements contained in the Private Securities Litigation Reform Act.
 Actual results could differ materially from those contemplated by the forward-looking statements as a result of certain factors detailed in our filings with the SEC.
 All subsequent written or oral forward-looking statements attributable to us or persons acting on our behalf are qualified in their entirety by this paragraph.